nickurban/nickurban.com/_posts/2014-02-21-the-magic-of-drala.md

 "Gone... gone to the other shore" as the [Heart Sutra] says.
 Once one reaches the shore, to carry the raft further would be a hindrance.
 Instead of focusing on the teachings, which are ultimately just another narrative, one dwells directly in elemental reality.
+One dwells among the dralas.

 [^1]: [Shambhala: The Sacred Path of the Warrior](http://www.amazon.com/Shambhala-Sacred-Path-Warrior-Classics/dp/159030702X/), 1984, Shambhala Publications, p.
 103
 [^2]: Ibid, p.
 106.
 [^3]: As Laplace supposedly remarked to Napoleon, "Je n'avais pas besoin de cette hypothèse-là." -- [I had no need of that hypothesis](http://en.wikipedia.org/wiki/Pierre-Simon_Laplace#I_had_no_need_of_that_hypothesis).
 [^4]: When I speak of Buddhism, I speak only of my own experience and the teachings I have received, primarily from the Zen and Shambhala schools of the [Mahayana](http://en.wikipedia.org/wiki/Mahayana).
 Other schools may have different teachings.
+[^5]: I also think of Wittgenstein&rsquo;s thesis in the _Tractatus_, "Whereof one cannot speak, thereof one must be silent."

 [_Shambhala: The Sacred Path of the Warrior_]: http://www.amazon.com/Shambhala-Sacred-Path-Warrior-Classics/dp/159030702X/
 [Chogyam Trungpa]: http://en.wikipedia.org/wiki/Chogyam_Trungpa